hapax/hapax.github.io/assets/chandra.md

 the *Pauli exclusion principle*, a point we will return to below.

 But that's where the resemblance ends.
-The solar system is classical, and planets can have any old radius of orbit.
+The solar system is classical, and planets can orbit the sun at any old radius.
-The atom is quantum, and the orbitals are strictly *quantised*.
+In contrast, the atom is quantum, and the orbitals are strictly *quantised*.
-Within any given distance from the nucleus, there are only a finite number of allowed radii.
+Within any given distance from the nucleus, there are only a finite number of allowed orbital radii.
-This turns out to have tremendous consequences for atomic physics, hence chemistry, and therefore life itself.
+Quantisation has tremendous consequences for atomic physics, hence chemistry, and hence life itself.
-We're made out of exploded stars, sure, but I think it's even cooler that we are made out of quantum mechanics.
+We're made out of exploded stars, sure, but just as cool is the fact that we're made out of quantum mechanics.

-Life, the solar system, and the atom are all complicated.
+The solar system and the atom are complicated.
+We will focus on much simpler systems: a quantum *box* instead of an atom, and a single self-gravitating sphere rather than a bunch of them revolving around each other.

-### Quantum gas <a id="sec-2" name="sec-2"></a>
+## Box of electrons <a id="sec-2" name="sec-2"></a>

 We say that energy is *quantized*.
 A familiar example is the atom, where the various shells --- s, p, d, f, and so on --- are successively populated as the atomic number gets larger.